DragonOfMath/fa-blacklist/README.md

 * Friendlier look, loadout, and tab updating
 * Live preview of the filter's tag as you modify its name, color, and certain options
 * Dropdown for the type of filter
+* Color picker for the font
 * Submissions textarea (yay!)
 * Switch labels replace checkboxes so they're easier to click on and look vvvv nice

 With the addition of filtering submissions individually, new options have arised.
-Auto-filtering has been expanded so that you can specify to match submissions, match usernames, and prefer what to filter.
-Getting one's watchlist has been deprecated due to a different origin for the editor, however I plan to bring it back somehow.
+Auto-filtering has been expanded so that you can specify to match submissions, match usernames, and prefer which to filter.

+As importing watchlists has been made possible again, so has importing galleries and favorites, thanks to [FAExport](https://github.com/boothale/FAExport).

 ### Options
 The options page is a quaint but useful webpage.
 It has undergone some changes from its predecessor, as follows: